Bob Peck, Mountainwater FilmsSuggested Itineraries

 West Jefferson

 Once a railroad town, West Jefferson is now known for its art.
-As you walk the sidewalks downtown you’ll come across 15 murals painted on buildings that reflect the area’s history and mountain character.
-There are great shops, restaurants, and galleries as well as the famous Ashe County Cheese Factory where you can see the cheese being made.
+As you walk the sidewalks downtown, you’ll come across 15 murals painted on buildings that reflect the area’s history and mountain character.
+There are great shops, restaurants, and galleries, as well as the famous Ashe County Cheese Factory, where you can see the cheese being made.
 About 20 minutes away, just outside of Lansing, the Phipps General Store has a lively jam session year-round on Friday nights.